€ 34.000 up to and including 2022

 South Africa, Kwazulu Natal

-In South Africa grandmothers take care of their grandchildren who have become orphans.
-Our partner Hillcrest AIDS Centre in Kwazulu Natal supports these grandmothers.
-Therefore, 3,200 vulnerable children are able to remain living with their family and it is prevented that they end up on the street or in residential care centres.
+In some situation grandmothers take care of their grandchildren who become orphans.
+Our partner Hillcrest AIDS Centre in Kwazulu Natal, South Africa, supports these grandmothers.
+With Wereldkinderen's support 3,200 vulnerable children are able to remain living with their family, preventing them to end up on the street or in institutional care centres.

-Our partner offers support, care and information to people and families who are faced with HIV/AIDS.
+Our partner offers support, care and information to people and families who faced the devastating consequences of HIV/AIDS.

-Wereldkinderen previously worked together with Hillcrest Aids Centre.
+Wereldkinderen has worked for many years with Hillcrest Aids Centre.
 The mission of this program - keep families together - matches with the vision of Wereldkinderen.
-Professionalism and good references have led to a cooperation for two years for now.

 “We have established a grandmother’s support group and this group currently has eighteen members.
 We manage a bakery and a pizza place.
 We keep chickens for the eggs, we sow and we have a garden for fresh vegetables.
 We play sports to stay healthy.
 We are grandmothers, but age does not matter.
 We gain strength from working together!”